 Looking at the second letter, pick a group of people that Evelyn is 'scathing' about.
 Select a quotation to prove your point and explain how their language creates that effect.
 300-word challenge - Write a response from the point of view of Nancy where you try and persuade Evelyn to change his mind about one of the groups he has written about in his letter.

-For example you may ask him to not bother sending postcards to people who like his books or you may suggest he responds more fully to the people who tell him about themselves. to the people who ten min about themserves.
+For example you may ask him to not bother sending postcards to people who like his books or you may suggest he responds more fully to the people who tell him about themselves.

 Attempt to keep the same style used in the letters.